DP663/Mini-Project-IS-117/Readme.md

 history is used to show you the previous commands you made in terminal.
 You can scroll through the history using the up and down arrow keys.

 The Home directory is the repository for the the user's personal files.
 After logging into the system, this is usually where the user is.
 To see, easily just open command prompt or terminal and you will be right there.
 The tilde or ~ is used to denote a user's home directoy.
 To operate, use ~/(file name).

+file paths in linux is the human readable representation of a file or folder's location on the computer.
+We use these to find files and add data into them or remove data out of them.